EricRuhi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u=rw,g=rw,o=r hello elloh to match modes mkdir -m 751 my_dir to make directory and set it to mode 751 chgrp school hello script to change from current user to group school
+chmod u=rw,g=rw,o=r hello elloh to match modes mkdir -m 751 my_dir to make directory and set it to mode 751 chgrp school hello script to change from current user to group school sudo chown vincent:staff * to change owner and group owne